gro5-AberUni/RegionGrow/paper/paper.md

 **Step 5.**

-The output region (pixels of similar colour as defined by equation 1) are vectorised where they intersect the originally selected pixel, i.e. they must be joined to the selected pixel.
+The output region (pixels of similar colour as defined by the equation presented in figure 5) are vectorised where they intersect the originally selected pixel, i.e. they must be joined to the selected pixel.